- 2 Bedrooms

 - Parking Fees

-Cancellation policies are different with each vacation rental.
-You'll probably be offered trip insurance.
-Trip insurance guards the renter against emergency situations and weather events, It gives peace of mind should tragedy strike.
+Be sure you be aware of the cancellation policy before booking.
+You will likely be offered trip insurance.
+Trip insurance safeguards the renter against emergencies and weather events, It offers peace of mind should catastrophe strike.

-As soon as you believe you've identified "the one", begin the booking process.
-You will likely be required to submit a security deposit at time of booking.
+After you believe you've found "the one", start the booking process.
+You will likely have to submit a security deposit at time of reservation.

 During your Stay

-- Make sure to protect the owner (and your things!) by keeping the home locked up while you are away, just like you would at home.
+- Enjoy your stay!
+Be sure to protect the property owner (and your stuff!) by keeping the vacation home locked up while you are away, just like you would at home.

-- Double-check every room of the vacation property to confirm you've gathered all possessions.
+- Double-check every space of the rental home to make certain you've collected all valuables.

 - Coligny Park - 2.4 miles

 - Folly Field Beach Park - 3.1 miles